yehao622/ansible-config/README.md

 > 🚧 **Actively maintained** — This repo reflects my ongoing journey learning DevOps and infrastructure automation.
 New roles and improvements are added regularly.

-Automated provisioning and configuration management for a GCP Linux server using **Ansible**, covering security hardening, web serving, zero-downtime deployments, monitoring, and VPN setup.
+Automated provisioning and configuration management for a GCP Linux server using **Ansible**, covering security hardening, web serving, zero-downtime deployments, SSL/TLS automation, monitoring with alerting, and VPN setup.

 ---